 One of the best ways to keep your community informed about current consultations is to send them regular email campaigns.
 Email campaigns can be used to send project updates, regular communications and can also be used to drive participation in your new projects.

 Note: Only Site Administrators (and Hub Administrators in the Enterprise License) can send newsletters.
-Project Administrators cannot send or view newsletters in EHQ.
+Project Administrators cannot send or view newsletters in EngagementHQ.

-Newsletter emails in EHQ are directly linked to your community database allowing you to accurately target specific community segments for participation.
-This database is captured through the signup process for your EHQ site and your segments will be dependent on the signup form questions you asked your community to answer.
-To find out more about setting up a registration form your should read our article "Developing a registration form."
+Newsletter emails in EngagementHQ are directly linked to your community database allowing you to accurately target specific community segments for participation.
+This database is captured through the signup process for your EngagementHQ site and your segments will be dependent on the signup form questions you asked your community to answer.
+To find out more about setting up a registration form, you can read our article "Developing a registration form."

 Create a new email